GSE vs. LMC: reshaping of radially biased stellar haloes by satellites: Introduction

 \section{Introduction}

-The stellar halo of the Milky Way is dominated by stars accreted from outside the Galaxy \citep{deason2024}.
-The \textit{Gaia} mission \citep{gaia} revealed that a large fraction of the stellar halo is made up of a population of stars on highly eccentric orbits.
-These were likely deposited in a single merger event $\sim10$\,Gyr ago \citep{belokurov2020,bonaca2020} with a galaxy of stellar mass $\sim1-3\times10^8\,\mathrm{M}_\odot$ \citep[e.g.][]{mackereth2020,lane2023}, known as \textit{Gaia} Sausage-Enceladus (GSE).
-The kinematics of its stars are typically quantified by the \textit{anisotropy parameter} $\beta$.
+The \textit{Gaia} mission \citep{gaia} revealed that a large fraction of the Milky Way's stellar halo is made up of a population of stars on highly eccentric orbits \citep{belokurov2018,helmi2018,deason2024}.
+These were likely deposited in a single merger event $\sim8-11$\,Gyr ago \citep{belokurov2020,bonaca2020,das2020,feuillet2021,laporte2026} with a galaxy of stellar mass $\sim1-7\times10^8\,\mathrm{M}_\odot$ \citep[e.g.][]{helmi2018,naidu2020,feuillet2020,mackereth2020,han2022,lane2023}, known as \textit{Gaia} Sausage-Enceladus (GSE).\footnote{We refer to the ancient galaxy as `GSE', and its present-day remnant in the Milky Way as `GSE debris'.} The kinematics of its stars are typically quantified by the \textit{anisotropy parameter} $\beta$.
 This is defined by

 where $\sigma_i$ is the velocity dispersion in the $i$th direction. $\beta$ therefore equals 0 for a kinematically isotropic distribution, and 1 for a distribution with purely radial orbits.
 In general $\beta$ is a function of position, particularly radius.
 Velocity measurements of GSE stars have determined that its anisotropy is as high as $\beta\approx0.9$ within $\sim25$\,kpc of the Galactic centre \citep{lancaster2019,iorio2021,bird2021}.